 CAR Children at Risk School

-This school is for Christians who are passionate about reaching out to children at risk, like street children, kids from broken families, children with HIV/AIDS, and many other categories of children at risk.
+This school is for Christians who are passionate about reaching out to children at risk, including street children, kids from broken families, orphans, children with HIV/AIDS, and many other categories of children at risk.
 The information and methods are developed in such a way that students can put them into practice straight away during the lecture phase of 3 months.
 Throughout the lecture phase, students will also be able to create their own detailed ministry project plan or personal development plan to help them further their ministry goals in a practical way.

 Where?
 Muizenberg, Cape Town, South Africa

 Who can participate?
 YWAM staff or people who have completed a discipleship training school (DTS).
-In addition to this people who sense a calling on their lives to come alongside children, families and communities at risk or those who already work with children in churches or with community projects. .
+In addition, people who sense a calling on their lives to come alongside children, families and communities at risk or those who already work with children in churches or community projects. .

 Meet The School Leaders!

 Toby has worked with children at risk for the last 26 years and is passionate about training, mentoring and coaching the next generation.
 He is the Co-founder of Beautiful Gate and Beautiful Gate International.
-Beautiful Gate is an organization, which has projects for children at risk in South Africa, Lesotho and Zambia. www.beautifulgate.org Toby is known as Charlie and calls his team Angels!!
-He Joined YWAM in 1991.
+Beautiful Gate is an organization, which has projects for children at risk in South Africa, Lesotho and Zambia.
+Toby is known as Charlie and calls his team Angels!!
+He joined YWAM in 1991.
 Toby is a pioneer and visionary leader.
 He is passionate about project development and networking.
-He is involved in coaching and mentoring of leaders in Africa, facilitating resource development, advocating the plight of children and families.
-Developing organizational capacity in Beautiful Gate organizations and other YWAM ministries in Southern Africa.
-Toby holds a Masters in Christian Formation and Discipleship with the University of the Nations within Youth With A Mission (YWAM). www.beautifulgateinternational.org
+He is involved in coaching and mentoring leaders in Africa, facilitating resource development, advocating the plight of children and families, developing organizational capacity in Beautiful Gate organizations and other YWAM ministries in Southern Africa.
+Toby holds a Masters’ in Christian Formation and Discipleship with the University of the Nations within Youth With A Mission (YWAM).

-She is married to Toby and together they have been in mission for 26 years.
+She is married to Toby and together they have been in missions for 26 years.
 Aukje has a passion for teaching and facilitation workshops.
-She founded together with Toby, Beautiful Gate, an organization reaching out to children at risk.
+Together with Toby, she founded Beautiful Gate, an organization reaching out to children at risk.
 She also founded the Dignity Campaign as she believes that the church is called to continue the dignifying work of Jesus amongst girls and women.
 A fun fact about Aukje is that she doesn’t like to cook yet she loves to have people over for supper.
 She completed her DTS in 1991 and a school of Biblical counseling in 1993.
-She speaks on the Character and nature of God and the Father Heart of God in DTS. www.dignity.org.za
+She speaks on the character and nature of God and the Father Heart of God in DTS.

-Would you like to be one of those used by God to reach out to children at risk and help in restoring their dignity and transforming their individual lives, families and their
+Would you like to be used by God to reach out to children at risk and help restore their dignity by transforming individual lives, families and communities?

 Starts on: 1st April 2019